steveschr/BMS-for-Sailboat/Readme.md

 # Installation
 ## Modifications to boat
 Install latching relays to control AC input to shore charger, solar panel input to solar charger, ign signal to alternator relay.
 Provision for latching relay to protect bank; I have a friend that uses this to shut off the fridge when the dock power goes out for long enough to drain the battery.
-See (./Schematic_Typical-Layouts.pdf)
+See [the overview](./Schematic_Typical-Layouts.pdf)